aregsar/aregsarblog/blog/2020/how-to-queue-laravel-password-reset-email/index.md

 artisan make:job QueuedPasswordResetJob
 ```

-Next in the handle() method we need to copy the notification implementation that is in the original `sendPasswordResetNotification()` method.
+Next in the handle() method we need to copy the notification sending implementation that is in the original `sendPasswordResetNotification()` method:

 ```php
 namespace App\Jobs;